-Associate Curator (Research Coordinator) & Assistant Curator
+Associate Curator (Research Coordinator)

-I joined the National Portrait Gallery as an Assistant Curator in 2010 and was appointed the Research Coordinator in 2011.
-I studied a BA (Hons) English Degree at King’s College London, before completing an MA in Victorian Studies at Birkbeck College London, as well as a Master of Art Curatorship and a PhD in Art History at the University of Melbourne in Australia.
+I joined the National Portrait Gallery as Assistant Curator, 19th Century in 2010, and was appointed in addition Associate Curator (Research Coordinator) in 2011.
+On returning from maternity leave in 2013, I chose to concentrate on the latter role.
+As an Assistant Curator, I curated several room displays including Victorian Masquerade, Beautiful Souls; Diplomatic Dignitaries; Viceroys of India: Peace ridiculed: caricatures by Honoré Daumier; Herbert Morrison: The cockney socialist; a small exhibition entitled Queens in Waiting: Charlotte & Victoria and Charles Dickens: Life & Legacy, which marked the bicentiennial anniversary of the celebrated author’s birth.My academic studies began with a BA (Hons) English Degree at King’s College London.
+I then completed an MA in Victorian Studies at Birkbeck College London, as well as a Master of Art Curatorship and a PhD in Art History at the University of Melbourne in Australia.
 I was formerly a Junior and Post-doctoral Fellow at the Paul Mellon Centre for Studies in British Art; a Pre-Doctoral Fellow at the Yale Centre for British Art; and a Leverhulme Fellow in the History of British Portraiture at the National Portrait Gallery in 2008.